kevinbai0/tscgen/README.md

 Simplify Typescript code generation by defining interfaces, types, and variables declaratively.

 - Generate type definitions and Javascript objects based on JSON/YAML files or any other data source.
-- Make it easy to use custom code generation in any project
+- Make it easy to use custom code generation in any project.
-- Make maintaining, updating, and updating code generation projects easy
+- Make maintaining, updating, and understanding code generation projects easy.

 ## Sample Usage